 In both cats and humans, the virus lives in the nerves of the face and becomes activated during times of stress.
 Flare-ups in cats are usually associated with the stress of boarding, changes in the weather, the introduction of a new cat in the home, or other health conditions.
 In general, anything that stresses your cat or alters its daily routine can trigger re-activation of the virus.
 Once a cat contracts this virus, it has it for life.
 So it's very important to strengthen your cat's immune system in order to reduce flare-ups.

 Since feline herpes is a viral infection, it's important to boost your pet's immune system with nutritional support.
 Immugen from Thorne Research is a powerful immune support formula containing Coenzyme Q-10 (CoQ10), Reishi Mushrooms, Astragulus, caratenoids and several vitamins with antioxidant properties.
 CoQ-10 acts as an antioxidant protecting cells against free radical damage.
 In humans it has been shown to enhance immune function and rejuvenate the body on the cellular level.
 It may also provide your pet with the immune support it needs to counteract the underlying cause of its infection.
-Vetri-Lysine is often suggested for cats with Feline Herpes because its main ingredient, L-Lysine suppresses blood arginine levels, thereby inhibiting herpes virus replication.
+Vetri-Lysine and Spry are often suggested for cats with Feline Herpes because their main ingredient, L-Lysine suppresses blood arginine levels, thereby inhibiting herpes virus replication.

 Symptoms of Feline Herpes Keratitis

 Tetracycline (Terramycin) or chloramphenicol ophthalmic ointment are typically given.
 Although these do not affect the virus, they do eliminate secondary bacterial infections.

 If the condition does not begin to resolve within two weeks, cats are usually put on trifluorothymidine (Viroptic) eye drops or Trifluridine eye ointment, which can irritate the eye.